Brecon Beacons National Park: Toponymy

-In a paragraph on Brecknockshire, John Leland's 1536–1539 Itinerary notes that:

-Blak Montayne is most famose, for he strecchith, as I have lerned, his rootes on one side within a iiii. or v. myles of Monemuth, and on the other side as nere to Cairmerdin (Carmarthen).
-Though this be al one montayne, yet many partes of him have sundry names.

-Leland ascribes the name "Banne Brekeniauc" to the hills surrounding "Artures Hille" (Pen-y-Fan), also calling the range the "Banne Hilles".
+In a paragraph on Brecknockshire, John Leland's 1536–1539 Itinerary treats the ranges between Monmouth and Carmarthen as a single mountain named "Black Mountain".
+He goes on to ascribe the name "Banne Brekeniauc" to the hills surrounding "Artures Hille" (Pen-y-Fan), also calling the range the "Banne Hilles".

-The term "Brecknock Beacons" was used in the eighteenth century and referred to the area around Pen y Fan, which was itself was sometimes called 'the (Brecknock) Beacon'.
-For instance, Emanuel Bowen's A New and accurate map of South Wales (1729) labels the peak as 'The Vann or Brecknock Beacon', John Clark's 1794 General View of the Agriculture of the County of Brecknock refers to 'the Vann, or Brecknock Beacon, the undisputed sovereign of all the mountains in South Wales', and an 1839 tithe map of Cantref parish labels the mountain simply 'Beacon'.
-A slightly wider definition was used in 1809 by the Breconshire historian Theophilus Jones, who wrote that 'of the lofty summits of the Brecknock Beacons, that most southwards is the lowest, and the other two nearly of a height, they are sometimes called Cader Arthur or Arthur's chair'.
-This implies that "Brecknock Beacons" referred to only three summits, including Pen y Fan and Corn Du.
+The term "Brecknock Beacons" was used in the eighteenth century and referred to the area around Pen y Fan, which was itself was sometimes called "the (Brecknock) Beacon".
+For instance, Emanuel Bowen's 1729 New and accurate map of South Wales labels the peak as "The Vann or Brecknock Beacon", John Clark's 1794 General View of the Agriculture of the County of Brecknock refers to "the Vann, or Brecknock Beacon, the undisputed sovereign of all the mountains in South Wales", and an 1839 tithe map of Cantref parish labels the mountain simply "Beacon".
+A slightly wider definition was used in 1809 by the Breconshire historian Theophilus Jones, who wrote that "of the lofty summits of the Brecknock Beacons, that most southwards is the lowest, and the other two nearly of a height, they are sometimes called Cader Arthur or Arthur's chair".

 To distinguish the Brecons Beacons range from the national park, the range is sometimes called the "Central Beacons".
 In April 2023, the national park changed its name to "Bannau Brycheiniog" in English, abandoning the previous English name Brecon Beacons.